lerzegov/dnd-list/README.md

 - [Risk Register](https://marketplace.atlassian.com/apps/1213146/risk-register?hosting=server&tab=overview) by ProjectBalm is a risk management add-on for Atlassian Jira.
   _dnd-list_ is used in the risk model editor for re-ordering risk levels, and is even used to re-order the rows and columns of the risk matrix.
+- [Tournament Organiser](https://tournament-organiser.onrender.com/) helps optimise the order of games in a tournament. _dnd-list_ is used to manually tweak the game order after optimisation.

 ## Credits